voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--monitor--monitor"></a>`bareos::monitor::monitor`

 The Monitor resource defines the attributes of the Monitor running on the network.
-The parameters you define here must be configured as a Director resource in Clients and Storages configuration files, and as a Console resource in Directors configuration files.
+0The parameters you define here must be configured as a Director resource in Clients and Storages configuration files, and as a Console resource in Directors configuration files.

 #### Parameters